What Does It All Mean?

 Thomas Nagel is the brilliant contemporary philosopher behind Mortal Questions and The View From Nowhere.
 Written in 1987, Nagel’s What Does It All Mean? is a lucid and accessible introduction to philosophy, setting forth the central problems of philosophical inquiry for beginners.
 A slim book at just over 100 pages, Nagel covers free will, right and wrong, death, language, the meaning of life and other core topics in clear, illuminating language that anyone interested in philosophy would strongly benefit from reading.

 Bertrand Russell was a towering figure of the 20th century.
 Though The History of Western Philosophy is perhaps his better-known work for the general reader, Russell wrote The Problems of Philosophy in 1912 as a short, accessible introduction to the subject.
 He presents philosophy in engaging and relevant ways that ignite the curiosity of the reader.
-This book can be enjoyed in an evening, and — spoiler alert — you’ll never look at desks the same way again.
+This book can be enjoyed in an evening, and — spoiler alert — you’ll never look at tables the same way again.

 Published in 1999, this wonderfully-written book begins with contemporary philosopher Simon Blackburn's rallying cry for the study of philosophy, before diving into discussion of the key philosophical themes and thinkers throughout history.
 The most in-depth entry on this list, each chapter of Think acts as a self-contained guide on subjects ranging from skepticism and ethics, to self-identity and God.
 You can thus take it all in in bitesize chunks, issue by issue, chapter by chapter.

 Nigel Warburton’s Philosophy: The Basics is ideal for a general overview of the main arguments in philosophy.
 First published in 1992, and now in its fifth edition, Warburton’s book gently eases the reader into the world of philosophy, touching all the big issues like God, science, art, and morality through easy-to-understand and powerful analogies.